 Industrial CCTV applications involve longer distances than a front drive just long enough to park your car on or someone standing by your front door.
 Typically cameras need to be able to identify at distances of 10, 20, 30 or even 50 metres and that requires specialist equipment.
 The good news is we can supply it and it doesn't have to be expensive.
 A good quality industrial CCTV camera costs between £80 and £150 plus Vat when purchased as part of a complete system.

-The key is to use cameras which have good optical zoom lenses allowing them to concentrate pixels on an area further away.
+The key is to use cameras that have good optical zoom lenses allowing them to concentrate pixels on an area further away.
 Typically our cameras cover distances up to around 60 metres.
 To help you decide which cameras you need call us on 01895 233311, we can chat through your requirements whilst looking at the premises online and come up with a solution from there.
-There may be some general overview cameras but it's important to have cameras which allow clear identification should something happen.
-If you need cameras specifically designed to film vehicle number plates during the day or at night we can suplly those as well.
+There may be some general overview cameras but it's important to have cameras that allow clear identification should something happen.
+If you need cameras specifically designed to film vehicle number plates during the day or at night we can supply those as well.

 All our products are designed to be self-installed by you or your electrician/handyperson.
 We are always on the end of the phone if you have any questions, particularly in relation to remote access.
 Industrial buildings usually make installation relatively straightforward as cables can be run along with the side purlins or girts.
 All our systems use low voltage 12-volt cabling with mains transformers for the central DVR unit and camera 12-volt power supply.
 There is a single cable running between the DVR / camera power supply and the individual cameras.